strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 You might want to [change the path to access the administration panel](#changing-the-access-url).
 :::

-### Deploy the administration panel on a server different from the API server
+### Different servers

-It's very common to deploy the front end and the back end on different servers.
-Here is the required configuration to handle this case:
+To deploy the front end and the back end on different servers, use the following configuration:

 ```js
 // path: ./config/server.js